VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 <img src="/modernscope.jpeg" alt="Modern Scope" height="400em">

-However, a decent 'Digital Storage Oscilloscope' or DSO like the one above run a minimum of \$300 at the time of writing, so many hobbyist opt for older scopes like this one:
+However, a decent 'Digital Storage Oscilloscope' or DSO like the one above run a minimum of \$300 at the time of writing, so many hobbyists opt for older scopes like this one:

 <img src="/oldscope.jpeg" alt="Old Scope" height="400em">